RemainNA/auraxis-bot/README.md

 Returns the stats of the specified character with the specified weapon.
 If no weapon is entered it will fallback to the information provided by /character.

+#### /asp [name] \<platform>

+Returns the BR a character reached before joining ASP, as well as their current ASP points and skills.
+Supports multiple characters per query.
+Does not work with NSO.

+### /auraxiums [name] \<platform>

+Returns a chronological list of a character's Auraxiums.
+Only 20 are returned at first, but clicking the "View all" button will show the full list in an ephemeral message.

 #### /outfit [tag] \<platform>

 Returns the details (Name, owner, faction, server, member count, etc.) of the specified outfit tag.
 Supports multiple tags per query.